CU-DBMI/pmc-crawler/README.md

 directly if you need support for another platform, e.g. Windows.

 You'll need Docker installed, which you can obtain for your platform here: https://www.docker.com/products/docker-desktop/.
-You'll also need a paid [Smartsheet](https://www.smartsheet.com/) account, as the crawler makes use of the Smartsheet API to pull a spreadsheet with information about the authors.
-(Note that this may change soon;
+If you wish to import your authors list from [Smartsheet](https://www.smartsheet.com/), you'll also need a paid account, as the crawler makes use of the Smartsheet API to pull a spreadsheet with information about the authors.
+You can alternatively provide your authors list as a file (currently only as an Excel `.xlsx`), in which case you can skip any sections that reference Smartsheet below.
-instead, you'll have the option of providing a local spreadsheet rather than using Smartsheet.)

 ## Setup

 There are a few parts to setting up the crawl:
 1. specifying the list of authors in a Smartsheet
-2. giving the script access to Smartsheet via a Smartsheet API key
+2. (if using Smartsheet) giving the script access to Smartsheet via a Smartsheet API key
 3. (optional, but encouraged) providing an NCBI API key to make queries against PMC

 ### Creating the Authors List

+If you wish to use Smartsheet, you should create a new spreadsheet via their web app.
+If you're using a local spreadsheet file, you should instead create a new file (preferably in the same folder as this README) in Excel.

-You'll need to first create a Smartsheet spreadsheet where you list the authors whose publications you want to gather from PMC.
+You'll need to first create a spreadsheet where you list the authors whose publications you want to gather from PMC.
 The spreadsheet must contain at least the following columns with the exact names, including case, below:

 - "Official Name"
 - "ORCID number"